christian-draeger/spring-boot-react-starter/README.md

 basically a skeleton spring-boot project (using Kotlin - but feel free to remove the kotlin classes and replace them with java files if you want) merged with a React demo App consuming data from an Spring-boot REST endpoint and displaying it.
+The bundling, transpiling and test execution of the Frontend resources (JS, CSS, assets, ...) is fully integrated in the maven run.

 backend stack:
 * [spring-boot](http://spring.io/projects/spring-boot)